 However, 23% of people admitted to turning up the heating indoors to help dry clothing, off-setting the potential benefits of not using a tumble dryer.

-Gas-vented dryers and condenser dryers with heat pumps are the most energy-efficient tumble dryers.
+Gas-vented dryers and heat pump dryers are the most energy-efficient kind of tumble dryers.

 (We also discuss checking your tumble dryer is safe on this website)